Zamanhuseyinli/Linux-AI/README.md

 ---

+> ⚠️ **Warning:**
-{{Warning|Kernel-AI is under active development.
-Test in virtual machines.
-Maintainers are not responsible for misuse or illegal activities.
-Limited NVIDIA-SMI support.
-Report issues at [GitHub Issues](https://github.com/Zamanhuseyinli/Linux-AI/issues).}}
+> Kernel-AI is under active development.
+It is strongly recommended to test it within a virtual machine first.
+The maintainers are not responsible for any misuse or illegal activity.
+Limited support for NVIDIA-SMI hardware is available.
+Report issues and request features on [GitHub Issues](https://github.com/Zamanhuseyinli/Linux-AI/issues).

 ---